PrinceParshia/Termux-X11-Linux-DEs/README.md

 ```
 chmod +x manjaro-xfce.sh
 ```
 Now run downloaded startup file to start the desktop.
 You can use it later to run the desktop again.
-For now execute it one time and exit using the termux exit button on the notification bar.
 ```
 ./manjaro-xfce.sh
 ```
 Manjaro Default Xfce theme doesn't comes with it.
 We have to download it manually.
 If you dont want the Manjaro default theme you can skip it.

-Open Termuc again.
-In termux shell execute this command to open manjaro with your new user.
 ```
 proot-distro login manjaro --user <username>
 ```